zeek/zeek/doc/scripts/builtins.rst

 .. bro:attr:: &persistent

-    Makes a variable persistent, i.e., its value is writen to disk (per default at shutdown time).
+    Makes a variable persistent, i.e., its value is written to disk (per default at shutdown time).

 .. bro:attr:: &synchronized